rails/rails/guides/source/contributing_to_ruby_on_rails.md

 Some changes require the dependencies to be upgraded.
 In these cases make sure you run `bundle update` to get the right version of the dependency and commit the `Gemfile.lock` file within your changes.

-### Sanity Check

-You should not be the only person who looks at the code before you submit it.
-If you know someone else who uses Rails, try asking them if they'll check out your work.
-If you don't know anyone else using Rails, try hopping into the IRC room or posting about your idea to the rails-core mailing list.
-Doing this in private before you push a patch out publicly is the "smoke test" for a patch: if you can't convince one other developer of the beauty of your code, you’re unlikely to convince the core team either.

 ### Commit Your Changes

 When you're happy with the code on your computer, you need to commit the changes to Git: